-Digestive Health: Pepsin is a type of fiber that is found in lulo and is found to be very beneficial for the digestive tract.
-All fiber helps promote digestion, and pepsin is one of the best varieties for the health of your gastrointestinal tract.
+Pepsin is a type of fiber that is found in lulo and is found to be very beneficial for the digestive tract.
+All fibers help to promote digestion, and pepsin is one of the best varieties for the health of your gastrointestinal tract.
 It can help eliminate constipation, cramping, bloating, and more serious conditions like gastric ulcers.
 Fiber also helps to regulate the amount of glucose that is released into the bloodstream, making lulo beneficial for people suffering from diabetes, who need to monitor their blood sugar levels very closely.

-Vision Health: The carotenoids found in lulo, including vitamin A and beta carotene, help to neutralize the free radicals that cause oxidative stress on certain ocular cells, including the macular lutea.
+The carotenoids found in lulo, including vitamin A and beta carotene, help to neutralize the free radicals that cause oxidative stress in certain ocular cells, including the macular lutea.
 This can reduce your chances of macular degeneration, cataracts, and other vision issues.

-Bone Strength: Strong bones are important at all stages of life, so a fruit like lulo, which has a rich diversity of minerals, including calcium, phosphorous, and iron, can significantly improve the density of bone tissue, thereby preventing conditions like osteoporosis and even arthritis as we age.
+Strong bones are important at all stages of life, so a fruit like lulo, which has a rich diversity of minerals, including calcium, phosphorous, and iron, can significantly improve the density of a bone tissue, thereby preventing conditions like osteoporosis and even arthritis as we age.

-Cancer Prevention: The unique mix of vitamins and antioxidants in lulo mean that it can neutralize the free radicals in the body that mutate healthy cells into cancerous cells.
-Ongoing research at a variety of facilities around the world are studying the precise antioxidants and modes of action that give this tangy fruit this anti-carcinogenic ability.
+The unique mix of vitamins and antioxidants in lulo mean that it can neutralize the free radicals in the body that mutate healthy cells into cancerous cells.
+Ongoing research at a variety of facilities around the world is studying the precise antioxidants and modes of action that give this tangy fruit this anti-carcinogenic ability.